The Table

 Friday, 10:00 AM

-The joint assessment document must include specific measures and timelines under Article 9(4).
+The joint assessment must include specific measures and timelines under Article 9(4).
 Claudia expects a financial commitment in writing.
 What do you commit to?

-Commit to 'meaningful pay adjustments' pending board approval of the final figure
+Commit to 'meaningful pay adjustments' pending board approval

 Commit to EUR 2.3M phased over 18 months with three documented milestones